sematext/spm-agent-docker/coreos/README.md

 This directory provides fleet units to install SPM on CoreOS
 - spm-agent.service

-	- The first unit file spm-agent.service starts SPM Agent for Docker.
+	- spm-agent.service starts SPM Agent for Docker on all hosts
-	- It takes the SPM and Logsene app tokens and port for the logging gateway etcd.
+	- It takes the SPM and Logsene App Tokens and the TCP port for the logging gateway from etcd
-	- It starts on every CoreOS host (global unit).
+	- It starts on every CoreOS host (global unit)

 - logsene.service

-	- The second unit file logsene-service.service forwards logs from journald to that logging gateway running as part of spm-agent-docker.
+	- It forwards logs from journald to that logging gateway running as part of spm-agent-docker
-	- All fields stored in the journal (down to source-code level and line numbers provided by GO modules) are then available in Logsene.
+	- All fields stored in the journal are then available in Logsene.

 # Install SPM on an existing Cluster